rabbitmq/rabbitmq-oauth2-tutorial/README.md

 ### AMQP access via Spring and Spring Cloud Services using OAuth Client Credentials grant type

+**TL;DR:**
   It is worth clarifying that this is a **service to service** interaction in the sense that the application is not using RabbitMQ on behalf a user.
 In other words, the application authenticates with RabbitMQ with its own identity not with the user's identity.
 In a classical Oauth application, the application uses the user's identity to access downstream resources.
 But this is not our case.

+> We are demonstrating an application running in Cloud Foundry and this is the reason for referring to VCAP_SERVICES as the means to retrieve the RabbitMQ's credentials.

 With that in mind, an application needs an Oauth client so that it obtains an JWT Token using Oauth Client Credentials grant type.
 How we tell the application which Oauth client to use is what we need to agree upon.
-There are two options:
+There are two options -once again when we run RabbitMQ and our apps in Cloud Foundry :

-  - The RabbitMQ credentials (found in the RabbitMQ's service instance in `VCAP_SERVICES`) provide not only the amqp url (and management urls) but also the oauth client credentials.
+  - **Option 1** - The **RabbitMQ service instance** provides both, the AMQP url (and management urls) and the OAuth client credentials.
 See below:
       ```
       {
         "user-provided": [